18½

 18½ is a 2021 American comedy thriller film directed by Dan Mirvish and written by Daniel Moya, based on a story by both.
 The film stars Willa Fitzgerald, John Magaro, Vondie Curtis-Hall, Catherine Curtin, Richard Kind, Sullivan Jones and the voices of Jon Cryer as H. R. Haldeman, Ted Raimi as Alexander Haig and Bruce Campbell as President Richard Nixon.

 Plot

-At the height of Watergate, a White House transcriber tries to leak the 18½-minute gap in the Nixon White House tapes to a reporter, but they run afoul of swingers, hippies and nefarious forces.
+In 1974, with the Watergate scandal dominating the news, Connie Lashley, a junior transcriber at the Nixon White House, ends up with the only recording of the notorious gap in the president's tapes.
+Shaken by what she has heard, she contacts Paul Marrow, a reporter at The New York Times, and offers to let him hear it.
+The two meet for the first time at a quiet roadside diner and then drive out to the Silver Sands Motel, a faded coastal resort, hoping to play the reel in private.

+The recorder Paul has brought turns out to be broken, and their hunt for a working one keeps drawing them into the orbit of the motel's other guests and staff: the eccentric one-eyed desk clerk Jack, a beach commune of hippies led by Barry, and an older married pair, Samuel and Lena, who own a tape machine but will lend it only once the younger couple joins them for dinner.
+To avoid drawing attention, Connie and Paul pretend to be newlyweds, a cover that becomes harder to keep up as the dinner drags on and their hosts pry into the marriage.
+By the time they finally sit down to listen, it is no longer clear who among the people around them can be trusted.

 Production

 The film started shooting March 3, 2020, at the Silver Sands Motel and Cottages in Greenport, Suffolk County, New York.
 Production was halted after 11 days due to the COVID-19 pandemic.
 For the next six months, Mirvish edited the footage they had, composer Luis Guerra worked on the music, and the production team recorded voice sessions for the fictional 18½-minute gap in the Nixon White House tapes with Bruce Campbell, Jon Cryer and Ted Raimi over Zoom.
 Filming resumed in September 2020, for the final four days once COVID protocols were in place with the Directors Guild of America and Screen Actors Guild.